fadendaten/ski_binding_calculator/README.md

 - O => 14
 - P => 15

-Therefore we can see the codes as array indexes in our yaml files.
+Therefore we can use the codes as array indexes in our yaml files.